 Parents send their children to school to receive an appropriate education and expect the school to be responsible for their child.
 For the school to exercise its charge, it must be able to account for each student during the school day.
 It is the responsibility of the school to notify parents when students leave the building without permission.
 These absences count toward truancy.
-Students must have a note, get approval from the principal and be signed out by a parent in the school office in order to leave school.
-Any student that leaves the premises without permission will be disciplined accordingly.
+Students must have a note, get approval from the principal, and be signed out by a parent in the school office in order to leave school.
+Any students that leave the premises without permission will be disciplined accordingly.

-Leaving Before the end of the school Day
+Leaving Before the End of the School Day

-For a student to be dismissed early from school, a note signed by the parent must be presented to the Attendance Secretary.
+For a student that must leave prior to the end of the school day, a note signed by the parent must be presented to the student's teacher.
 It is the principal's responsibility to make decisions on such requests.
-No student is to leave the building without permission.
-Students are not permitted to use personal devices to contact parents to request early dismissal from school.
-Such action is subject to disciplinary action.
-It is the parent's responsibility to sign out the student in the main office either in person or verbally over the phone.
-A student being transported by an adult other than the custodial adult must give prior written notice to the principal.
-Any person picking up a student should be prepared to show I.D. to ensure the safety of the student.
+No student in grades K - 8 is to leave the building unescorted.
+Students are not permitted to use personal devices to request early dismissal from school.
+Such action is subject to disciplinary action consequences.
+IT IS THE PARENT'S RESPONSIBILITY TO SIGN OUT THE STUDENT IN THE MAIN OFFICE.
+Students being transported by an adult other than the custodial adult must give prior written notice to the principal.
+(Example: CCD classes) Person picking up a child should be prepared to show I.D. to ensure the safety of the student.